pniewiejski/react-redux-realworld-example-app/instruction/INSTRUCTION.md

 > Example

-The goal of this exercise is to get rid of agent import in the Article component.
+Goal: get rid of agent import in the Article component.
 It shouldn't be concerned about api calls.

 1. Move `agent` up to the `Article.container` component.
 2. (optional but recommended) Do the same for `Editor` component.